 Also surviving, one brother, Chet Holland, of Atlantic, Iowa, numerous cousins, nieces, and nephews, and a host of relatives in Denmark that were visited several times.

-A celebration of life will be held for Spencer at a later date with inurnment to follow at Fort Logan National Cemetery.
+A celebration of life will be held for Spencer on Saturday, May 22, 2021 at 2PM at Shrine of Remembrance Funeral Home located at 1730 E. Fountain Blvd., Colorado Springs, CO 80910 with a private inurnment to follow at Fort Logan National Cemetery.

 In lieu of flowers, memorial donations may be to St. Paul’s UMC, Colorado Springs, CO or Danish Immigrant Museum, 2212 Washington Street, Elk Horn, Iowa 51531.